 Our Family Law Team has decades of experience helping clients navigate the tricky waters of divorce.
 Robinson & Henry offers a free initial case assessment.
 Call 303-688-0944 to set up that meeting or click here.

 CLICK HERE to download the How to Avoid a Divorce Disaster pdf.

 Colorado has strict limits on your ability to change the terms of a divorce after the divorce decree has been finalized.
 The message here is simple: if you do not do your divorce right, you cannot change it without a lot of trouble and expense.

-After a final decree is issued and the time to appeal has lapsed, divorce decrees and related provisions regarding maintenance or child support payments can only be modified upon a showing of changed circumstances so substantial and continuing as to make the terms unfair (Colorado Revised Statute 14-10-122).
+When the final decree is issued and the time to appeal has lapsed, divorce decrees and related provisions, such as alimony or child support payments, can only be modified upon a showing of changed circumstances so substantial and continuing as to make the terms unfair (Colorado Revised Statute 14-10-122).

 In other words, changing your financial obligations stemming from a divorce is a very difficult process.
 Furthermore, the provisions of a divorce decree related to child custody or decision-making responsibility cannot be modified for at least two years following the issuance of the decree, unless there is a risk to the child’s health or development.